OllisGit/OctoPrint-DeleteAfterPrint/README.md

 ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/OllisGit/OctoPrint-DeleteAfterPrint/latest/total.svg)

 Delete automatically the Print-Model:
-* after successful print.
-If the print fails, the deletion is not executed!
+* after successful print or if you want also on canceled and failed prints
 * after predefined days

 The user can enable automatic deletion after each print by using a checkbox in the sidebar.